strimzi/proposals/050-unidirectional-topic-operator.md

   For UTO this will be reported via the status only.
 * On detection of conflicting changes between Kube and Kafka For UTO such conflicts cannot happen.
-* On attempts to decreate the number of partitions.
+* On attempts to decrease the number of partitions.
   For UTO this will be reported via the status only.

 Thus, the UTO will emit no events.